Saiko0324/nottakoweb/README.md

 9.  message visualizer to show my log.txt
 10. keyboard input checker
 11. input some letters and render them with gravity
-12. Colour blind mode and rbg mode
+12. Colour blind mode and rgb mode
 13. Dyslexie font (never mind it costs money, so fuck that)
 14. customize takodachi speed?
 15. beta art version